Hamiltonicity of Step-graphon: Main Result

 \subsection{Illustration and numerical validation}

-To illustrate the Main Theorem, we consider the four step-graphons in Figure~\ref{fig:case4}.
+To illustrate Theorem~\ref{thm:main} (more precisely, the zero-law for the weak $H$-property), we consider the four step-graphons in Figure~\ref{fig:case4}.
 Over their respective support, $W_a$ takes value $0.2$ while $W_b$, $W_c$, and $W_d$ take value $1$.
 We let the partitions for the four step-graphons be

 The step-graphons in (a), (b), (c) share the same skeleton graph $\vec S$ as shown in (e), which is the same as the one in Figure~\ref{sfig2:stepgraphon}.
 The skeleton graph $\vec S'$ associated with the step-graphon in (d) is shown in (f), which can be obtained from $\vec S$ by removing the self-loop $u_4u_4$.